Party Wall Surveyors

 SECTION 1: NEW BOUNDARY WALLS

-The most common type of new building is the construction of a new wall up to (but not beyond) the boundary, which is technically referred to as a 1(5) wall.
-Adjoining Owners can incorrectly believe that any new walls need to be set slightly back from the boundary (typically because their architect told them this when they built their extension 20 years ago) but this is not the case.
-As long as all elements including roofs, gutters and fascias do not protrude, the wall can be built right up to the boundary and does not require the neighbour's consent.
+The most common type of new building covered by the Act is the construction of a wall up to (but not beyond) the boundary, technically referred to as a '1(5) wall'.
+Adjoining owners can incorrectly believe that new walls must be set slightly back from the boundary (typically because their architect told them this when they built their extension 20 years ago) but that's incorrect.
+As long as all elements of the extension, including the roof verge, gutters and fascias do not project, the wall can be built right up to the boundary and does not require the adjoining owner's consent.

 icon of pencil and ruler

-• 2(2)(f): Cutting into a party wall for steel beams (loft conversion, removal of structural walls), joist hangers or waterproofing lead flashings.
+• 2(2)(f): To cut into a party wall so that steel beam(s) (to facilitate a loft conversion or the removal of a structural wall), joist hangers or a lead flashing can be inserted.

-• 2(2)(g) Cutting away from a party wall, typically in the case of chimney breasts or structural walls.
+• 2(2)(g) To cut something away from a party wall, such as a chimney breast or internal wall.

 icon of tractor

-This section can also apply to shallower pad foundations or where entire sections of land are lowered.
+This section may also apply to shallower pad foundations or where entire sections of land are lowered.

 The Party Wall Procedure